NTU-FRELab/fish-flow/README.md

 4. **Funding sources that supported the collection of the data:** Ocean Conservation Administration of Taiwan, Ministry of Science and Technology of Taiwan

 5. **Recommended citation for this dataset:** Liu CHE, Ribas-Deulofeu L, Wu MHM, Chang YJ, Denis V (Forthcoming 2025).
 Data from: Patterns of reef fish energy flow in a transitional zone [Dataset].
-Dryad. https://doi.org/10.5061/dryad.bvq83bkk5
+Zenodo. https://doi.org/XXXXXX.XXXX

 6. **Associated manuscript:** Liu CHE, Ribas-Deulofeu L, Wu MHM, Chang YJ, Denis V (Forthcoming 2025).
-Data from: Contrasting energy flow associated with tropical and subtropical reef fish assemblages [Dataset].
-Dryad. https://doi.org/10.5061/dryad.bvq83bkk5
+Patterns of reef fish energy flow in a transitional zone.
+Coral Reefs. https://doi.org/XXXXXX.XXXX

-\[The data set and the R script are available through the GitHub repository https://github.com/NTU-FRELab/fish-flow.git in order to replicate our analyses]
+\[The data set and the R script are available through Zenodo (https://doi.org/XXXXXX.XXXX) and the GitHub repository (https://github.com/NTU-FRELab/fish-flow.git) in order to replicate our analyses]

 -------------------------------------------------------------